compbiofan/ResearchInterests/README.md

       - **Using scRNA alone and control cells (sciCNV):**   Madipour-Shirayeh, Ali, et al. "Simultaneous Profiling of DNA Copy Number Variations and Transcriptional Programs in Single Cells using RNA-seq." bioRxiv (2020).

       - **Expression and SNV VAF (CaSpER):**    Harmanci, Akdes Serin, Arif O. Harmanci, and Xiaobo Zhou.
 "CaSpER identifies and visualizes CNV events by integrative analysis of single-cell or bulk RNA-sequencing data."
 Nature Communications 11.1 (2020): 1-16.

+      - **Inferring CNA from scRNA (Analysis done in Supp pp.4-5 and Figure S23 shall be considered for our analysis and comparison):**   Patel, Anoop P., et al. "Single-cell RNA-seq highlights intratumoral heterogeneity in primary glioblastoma."
+Science 344.6190 (2014): 1396-1401.

 **<a name="reconstructing_ITH"></a>Reconstructing Heterogeneity**